Military Club Membership

 The Living Memorial Project:

-The Marines’ Memorial Association’s Living Memorial Project is maintained and updated by a team of loyal volunteers, led by GySgt Wendy Shuman, USMC (Ret.).
-Many of the artifacts are donated by Members and others interested in military history.
-If you are interested in donating an item or volunteering for this worth-while project, please contact Wendy Shuman, Living Memorial Project Manager, at [email protected].
+If you are interested in donating an item or volunteering for this meaningful project, please contact Wendy Shuman, Living Memorial Project Director, at [email protected].

 Click here to donate to the Marines’ Memorial Association’s Living Memorial.